madpsy/xpa125b_controller/README.md

 1. Set `serial_baud` to match the hc-05 or computer/device
 2. Set `use_bluetooth_serial` to `false`

+Note: The baud rate will be the same for both the onboard USB port and the hc-05/max3232.
+I suggest using `115200` as unlike the software serial option this is done in hardware so high baud rates are fine.
+For the hc-05 you can set this with the AT command from above.

 Now you could, for example, use an Icom IC-705 via bluetooth with one hc-05 and also have the standard serial port available over bluetooth using the second hc-05.